 Osisko's flagship project is the high-grade world-class Windfall Gold Deposit ("Windfall Project") located between Val-d'Or and Chibougamau in Québec, Canada.
 The Windfall Project is currently one of the highest-grade undeveloped gold projects in the world.
-Osisko also holds a 100% undivided interest in a large area of claims in the Urban-Barry area and in the Quévillon area that includes the Osborne-Bell Gold Deposit totaling 238,126 hectares.
+Osisko also holds a 100% undivided interest in a large area of claims mostly located in the Urban-Barry area and in the Quévillon area that includes the Osborne-Bell Gold Deposit totaling 241,139 hectares.

 Osisko's strategy is to advance and develop the Windfall Project towards a production decision while continuing to explore for additional deposits in the emerging districts of Urban-Barry and Quévillon.
-To execute on its strategy, Osisko is currently undertaking a significant drill program to accelerate the advancement of the Windfall Project towards the feasibility stage and, assuming positive results, its subsequent construction and operation.
-In addition, the advancement of an exploration ramp allowed the completion of bulk samples in Zone 27 and the Main Lynx zone, as well as the development of underground drilling bays to accelerate the drilling program.
-Finally, the ramp advancement has recently reached the Triple Lynx zone and ore drifts are currently advancing towards the location of the third bulk sample.
-The completion of the extraction of the Triple Lynx bulk sample is expected in the second guarter of 2022.
+To execute on its strategy, Osisko has undertaken a substantial drill program to accelerate the advancement of the Windfall Project towards the feasibility stage, and assuming positive results, its subsequent construction and operation.
+In addition, the advancement of an exploration ramp has allowed the completion of bulk samples in Zone 27 and the Main Lynx zone, as well as creating underground drilling bays to accelerate the drill program.
+The ramp advancement has recently reached the Triple Lynx zone and drifts have been completed on a third bulk sample.
+Mineralized material is being delivered to a third-party mill and is awaiting processing, anticipated to be completed in the third guarter.

-The focus of drilling activities is infill drilling in Lynx, the upper portion of Triple Lynx and Lynx 4, Main zones, and Underdog while continuing the expansion of the deposit footprint through new discoveries.
+Drilling activities continue at Windfall, with infill in Lynx, the upper portion of Triple Lynx and Lynx 4, Main, and Underdog while continuing the expansion of the deposit footprint through new discoveries.

-UPDATES DURING THE THREE-MONTH PERIOD AND SUBSEQUENT TO THE PERIOD
+UPDATES DURING THE THREE AND SIX-MONTH PERIOD AND SUBSEQUENT TO THE PERIOD